Comprehensive digital signage design, installation and management services.

 Elsewhere in the lounge/bar, the emphasis can be on entertainment and information.
 If you have appropriate content management software, you can split the screen so you can also show entertainment content, such as live TV, alongside other information.

 If your hotel is near an airport, for example, you could show up-to-date flight information.
-You could also display local taxi numbers, reducing the pressure on your staff to order taxis, or else show hotel details, such as spa availability or dining room closing times.
+You could also display local taxi numbers, reducing the pressure on your staff to order taxis for guests, or else show hotel details, such as spa availability or dining room closing times.
 Screens can also show drink and/or food promotions to encourage take-up, or promote other services available within the hotel.

 Guests using the lifts are a captive audience and are therefore easy to engage, so why not provide content on smaller screens in the lift lobby or even inside of lifts.
-For example, remind them of times for check-in and check-out, promote your breakfasts, as well as paid-for in-hotel facilities, events and your current promotions.
+For example, remind them of times for check-in and check-out, promote your breakfast, lunch and evening meal offerings, as well as paid-for in-hotel facilities, events and your current promotions.

 You could also encourage guests to leave reviews on TripAdvisor.
 Remember that most lift wait times and journeys will be short, so messages should be simple.